Is Rakhi Sawant Pregnant? Meanwhile, Her Sister-in-law Slaps Deepak Kalal

 Deepak Apologises

 The lady even asks him to apologise as he called Rakhi's husband ‘hijda'.
-A male voice, who is seen recording the video, is giving instruction to the lady.
+A male voice, who is seen recording the video, is giving instructions to the lady.
 He asks Deepak to call Ritesh as Ritesh ‘jiju'.
 He warns Deepak to never repeat it and punches him.
-On the other hand, Deepak looks terrified.
-He is seen folding hands and apologising.
+On the other hand, Deepak looked terrified and was seen apologising.

 Is This Another Drama Of Rakhi & Deepak?

-Rakhi shared the above mentioned video and captioned it, "Mere Hasband ki Sistar ne deepak ki pitai dhunai ki 😂😂😂😂👌👌👌" - (sic).
+Rakhi shared the above-mentioned video and captioned it, "Mere Hasband ki Sistar ne deepak ki pitai dhunai ki 😂😂😂😂👌👌👌" - (sic).
 Many users commented on the video saying it's ‘fake' and ‘overacting'.
 One of the users wrote, "Sab acting kar rhe wo bhi over acting🤣🤣🤣," the other user commented, "Deeepak kalal aur rakhi sawant mile hue hai .
 Vo dono partnership me hai .
 Jaan boojh ke publicity ke liye karrhe hai." - (sic)

 Well, we wonder if this is another drama of Rakhi and Deepak for publicity!